Vini-002/herbie-do-zero/README.md

 The [MemoryHelper.h](include/MemoryHelper.h) file is responsible for managing the storage of the variables on the non-volatile EEPROM memory.

+### Implementation

 First, we declare a struct to pack the variables.
+There is an example below that can be modified to store any variable that is needed.

 ```c
 typedef struct {